Dani19862/FakeBook-App-Social-Network/README.md

  ### 2. Run The Appliction :
- - To run the application you need to to run server with in cli with command `dotnet run`and on API folder. if the DB is not exist The we'll create it in the Program with and actiavte migration by - Database.MigrateAsync(), with the data Seed.
+ - To run the application you need to to activate the server by run the command in cli - `dotnet run`and on API folder. if the DB is not exist The we'll create it in the Program with and actiavte migration by - Database.MigrateAsync(), with the data Seed.
  - after that open new terminal on client folder and run the command `ng serve` to run client side server angular.